atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-server.md

 EE license to enable the additional features.
 This makes upgrading to EE a breeze.

-We'll use the official Omnibus GitLab package (which bundles every thing into one package).
+We'll use the official package from GitLab.

 Add the GitLab package repository, and install the package: